emacs-mirror/emacs/mps/manual/source/topic/error.rst

 Varieties
 ---------

-The MPS has three behaviours with respect to internal checking and :ref:`telemetry <topic-telemetry>`, which need to be selected at compile time, by defining one of the following preprocessor constants.
+The MPS has three *varieties* which have different levels of internal checking and :ref:`telemetry <topic-telemetry>`.
+The variety can be selected at compile time, by defining one of the following preprocessor constants.
 If none is specified then :c:macro:`CONFIG_VAR_HOT` is the default.

 .. index::